 Learn about a proof of concept in our FREE TV Writing & Development Masterclass • Subscribe on YouTube

 It’s part of a free seven-episode TV writing masterclass that can help you break out from the pack and get your idea onto the small screen.
-Although the series focuses on television, nearly all of the concepts are applicable to your short film.
-Then decide how it can be leveraged into a bigger project (if you package it carefully).
+Although the series focuses on television, nearly all of the concepts apply to your short film.

 7. Determine the best format